rdf-ext/documentation/README.md

 ```

-This was fun but not what we do all the time in code.
-It is way more common to load Triples from any RDF serialization and do something with it.
+While this was fun, this is not what we normally do.
+It is way more common to load Triples from any RDF serialization and then work on them.

 ### Parse triples from a file